ujihisa/okta-scim-beta/README.md

 # Submitting to Okta

-(FIXME: Fill this section out)
+Once you have SCIM provisioning working in your Okta application, the last thing you will need to do before submitting your application to Okta will be do the following:

+1. Check the Profile Attributes for your application
+2. Check the Attribute Mappings for your application

-## Clean up your attributes
+## Check the Profile Attributes for your application

+Before submitting your application to Okta, you should check the User Attributes to make sure that the attributes are set to what you would want your users to see.

+Check your Profile Attributes as follows:

+-   From the "Admin" section in Okta, open the settings page for your application.
+-   In the "Provisioning" tab, scroll to the bottom and click the "Edit Attributes" button in the "User Attributes" section.
+-   A "Profile Editor" screen will open, check the following settings:
--   Fix "Display name"
+    -   The "Display name" for the application
--   Update "Description"
+    -   The "Description"
--   Delete if not needed
--   Request anything else to be changed:
+    -   In the "Attributes" section, remove all attributes that are not supported by your application.

+        This is an important step!
+Your users will get confused if your application appears to support attributes that are not supported by your SCIM API.

+        You can delete an attribute by selecting an attribute, then clicking the "Delete" button located in right hand attribute details pane.
+    -   After you've removed all unsupported attributes from the "Attributes" section, check through the remaining attributes.
+In particular, check that the following properties for each attribute are what you expect them to be:
+        -   Display name
+        -   Variable name
         -   External name
         -   External namespace
         -   Data type
         -   Attribute required
+            Only mark an attribute as required if one of the following is
+            true:
+            1. The attribute **must** be set for your provisioning integration to work.
+            2. An Okta administrator will need to populate a value for this attribute.
         -   Scope

-Two types of "required":

-1. Needed for the integration to work
-2. The Okta Admin has to populate a value for it

-Profile Editor > Delete
+    -   If the settings for any of your supported user attributes are incorrect, contact Okta and request the correction for your attribute.

+    Click the blue "Back to profiles" link when you are done checking the Profile Attributes for your application.

-## Check through Attribute Mappings
+## Check the Attribute Mappings for your application

--   Check if correct, change if not
--   Check both:
+The last step for you to complete before submitting your application to Okta is to check the User Profile Mappings for your application.
+These mappings are what determine how profile attributes are mapped to and from your application to an Okta user's Universal Directory profile.

+To check the User Profile Mappings for your application, do the
+following:

+-   From the "Admin" section in Okta, open the settings page for your application.
+-   In the "Provisioning" tab, scroll to the bottom and click the "Edit Mappings" button in the "Attribute Mappings" section.
+-   Check that each mapping is what you would expect it to be.
+Be sure to check both of the followign:
-    1. App to Okta
+    1. From your application to Okta.
-    2. Okta to App
+    2. From Okta to your application.

+## Contact Okta

+Once you've finished verifying that your SCIM API works with Okta, checked all of User Attributes, and checked Attribute Mappings, then it is time to submit your application to Okta.

+Work with your contact at Okta to start your submission.

+If you have any questions about this document, or how to work with SCIM, send an email to [developers@okta.com](developers@okta.com).